dhellmann/pymotw-3/source/urllib.parse/index.rst

     :caption:
     :start-after: #end_pymotw_header

-The return value is a tuple containing the base URL and the fragment.
+The return value is a :class:`DefragResult`, based on :class:`namedtuple`, containing the base URL and the fragment.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'urllib_parse_urldefrag.py'))